lwriedt/lwriedt.github.io/AI_Definition.md

 ![Artificial Intelligence](AI_Definition-AI.jpg)

-*Artificial Intelligence* describes any system that behaves like we expect human beings to.
-If you talk to an AI system, or ask it a question, it will respond like if it is intelligent.
+*Artificial Intelligence (AI)* describes any system that behaves like we expect human beings to.
+If you interact with an AI system using speech or text and ask it a question, it will respond like if it is intelligent.

-Identifying a system as AI is a matter of how it behaves.
-Behind the scenes, it is build by a number of technologies, selected, configured and trained for a specific application.
+Identifying a system as AI is a matter of, how it behaves.
+Behind the scenes, it is build by a number of technologies These are selected, configured and trained for a specific application.

 The technologies behind AI systems are developing at a fast pace, both the power of algorithms and training data, as well as machine-human interfaces.
 And the technology capacity has grown exponentally to process vast amounts of data and complex algorithms with very high speed.

 ### Artificial General Intelligence

-AGI is a selv-consious system with it's own desires, consience, reasoning and decisions.
-AGI will be selv-aware and may have desires to stay alive, multiply and evolve - characteristics of life itself.
+A fully conscious, self-aware machine is called *Artificial General Intelligence (AGM)*.
+An AGM will, just like a human, have its own desires with cognitive and creative abilities to fullfil its own destiny, and with an instinct of self-preservation, survival and evolution.

-It may be mimicking humans or animals, or it may be a totally difference kind of being.
+AGMs do not exist and cannot be build with the technologies, we have today.
+The science and IT communities disagrees if and when an AGM may happen.

-As of today, we do not have any true AGI beings.
-The opinions of when that may happen range from never to the near future.
-Most agree, however, that if an AGI is ever born, it will have paramount implicaions for life on earth.
+Most agree, however, that if an AGI is ever born, it will have paramount implications for life on earth.

 ## Machine Learning